from The Dharma Bums (1958) :

 If the Dharma Bums ever get lay brothers in America who live normal lives with wives and children and homes, they will be like Sean Monahan.

 Sean was a young carpenter who lived in an old wooden house far up a country road from the huddled cottages of Corte Madera, drove an old jalopy, personally added a porch to the back of the house to make a nursery for later children, and had selected a wife who agreed with him in every detail about how to live the joyous life in America without much money.
 Sean liked to take days off from his job to just go up the hill to the shack, which belonged to the property he rented, and spend a day of meditation and study of the Buddhist Sutras and just brewing himself pots of tea and taking naps.
 His wife was Christine, a beautiful young honey-haired girl, her hair falling way down over her shoulders, who wandered around the house and yard barefooted hanging up wash and baking her own brown bread and cookies.
 She was an expert on making food out of nothing.
-The year before Japhy had made them an anniversary gift which was a huge ten-pound back of flour, and they were very glad to receive it.
+The year before Japhy had made them an anniversary gift which was a huge ten-pound sack of flour, and they were very glad to receive it.
 Sean in fact was just an old time patriarch; though he was only twenty-two he wore a full beard like Saint Joseph and in it you could see his pearly white teeth smiling and his young blue eyes twinkling.
 They already had two little daughters, who also wandered around barefooted in the house and yard and were brought up to take care of themselves.
 Sean’s house had woven straw mats on the floor and there too when you came in you were required to take off your shoes.
 He had lots of books and the only extravagance was a hi-fi set so he could play his fine collection of Indian records and Flamenco records and jazz.
 He even had Chinese and Japanese records.
-The dining table was a low, black-lacquered, Japanese style table, and to eat in Sean’s house you not only had to be in your socks but sitting on mats at this table, any way could.
-Christine was great one for delicious soups and fresh biscuits.
+The dining table was a low, black-lacquered, Japanese style table, and to eat in Sean’s house you not only had to be in your socks but sitting on mats at this table, any way you could.
+Christine was a great one for delicious soups and fresh biscuits.

 When I arrived there at noon that day, getting off the Greyhound bus and walking up the tar road about a mile, Christine immediately had me sit down to hot soup and hot bread with butter.
 She was a gentle creature.
 “Sean and Japhy are both working on his job at Sausalito.
 They’ll be home about five.”